lubeda/EspHoMaTriXv2/README.md

 **scroll_small_text** (optional, bool): normally small text is centered on the display if possible, with this set to `true` even small text is scrolled in `text_screen` and `rainbow_text_screen` (default: false)

-**allow_empty_screen** (optional, bool): When the queue for messages to be displayed is empty and the time screen has been removed, the time screen is normally reactivated.
-This option can be used to disable this behavior by setting `allow_empty_screen` to `true`. (default: false)

 **rtl** (optional, boolean): if `true` write text (but only the scroll direction, the words and numbers aren't changed!) from right to left (Arabic, Hebrew etc.).
 Default is `false`

 **matrix_component** (required, ID): ID of the addressable display